 Effective September 28, 2010, we issued the Convertible Note to a single accredited investor, PAR, as described in more detail in a current report on Form 8-K filed on September 29, 2010, and in Note 3 to the accompanying financial statements.
-The issuance of the Convertible Note was not registered under the Securities Act of 1933 in reliance on the exemption from registration available pursuant to Section 4(2) of the Securities Act.
+The issuance of the Convertible Note was not registered under the Securities Act of 1933, as amended (the "Securities Act"), in reliance on the exemption from registration available pursuant to Section 4(2) of the Securities Act.
+On January 11, 2011, following approval by our shareholders, we issued 1,982,099 shares of restricted common stock to PAR upon conversion of the Convertible Note.
+The restricted shares issued to PAR were not registered under the Securities Act in reliance on the exemption from registration available pursuant to Section 4(2) of the Securities Act.